qwiklabs-org/horizon-sdv/workloads/android/pipelines/builds/gerrit/README.md

 -   `sdk_car_x86_64`
 -   `sdk_car_arm64`
 -   `aosp_cf_x86_64_auto`
+-   `aosp_tangorpro_car`

 Once completed the build artifacts are available to test within the GCS bucket.
 Artifact summaries are provided stored with the job to provide details of the location of these artifacts.

+## Notes
+**Pipeline scope and future plans**

+This pipeline is a starting point for demonstrating automated build capabilities, but it is not intended to be a universal solution.
+Currently, it builds a single component.
+Future plans include enhancing the pipeline to support topic-based change sets, allowing for the automated build of all related changes.

 ## Prerequisites<a name="prerequisites"></a>